cokelaer/bioservices/bioservices/doc/source/galaxy.rst

     mkdir tools/bioservices

-In this directorys, we will create two files called **uniprot.py** that will contain the actual code that calls bioservices and a second XML file that will allows us to design the plugin layout.
+In this directory, we will create two files called **uniprot.py** that will contain the actual code that calls bioservices and a second XML file that will allows us to design the plugin layout.